 Bull bars may add a feeling of extra safety if you’re driving in areas with a lot of wild life.
 But take into account that bull bars, as well as extra lights, don’t just have a negative effect on aerodynamics, but may also affect the airflow through the radiator in a negative way.
 This requires the fan to engage more, which will increase the fuel consumption.

 There are also additions to the truck that can save fuel.
-Some of them are features that you include when you order the truck, such as a roof spoiler (can save up to five percent of the fuel), front spoilers, side fairings, side skirts and aerodynamic wheel covers.
+Some of them are features that you include when you order the truck, such as a roof spoiler (can save up to 5% of the fuel), front spoilers, side fairings, side skirts and aerodynamic wheel covers.
 Fuel saving accessories include air deflectors for side windows and mudguards.

 Don’t get me wrong – of course you should have a personalized truck or truck fleet.
 Just be sure to include all the extras when you calculate the fuel consumption and make smart choices accordingly.

 Are you interested in finding out more about how truck accessories might impact fuel consumption?
 Then download my guide which gives:

 Did you know that for an average long-haul heavy-duty truck, overcoming air resistance contributes around 10 % to its …